In 2021, tuition for full-time Centre College students was $48,070 a year.

 The breakdowns above provide a good estimate of the total cost of attendance before financial aid and scholarships.
 Tuition and fees may vary depending on program, course level, location, and more.

 The average financial aid package for a full-time, first-year student is around $43,274 a year.
-Around 50% of Centre undergrads take out student loans to cover any remaining costs.
-Centre graduates who have student loans graduate with an average of $23,306 of student loan debt.
+Around 50% of Centre College undergrads take out student loans to cover any remaining costs.
+Centre College graduates who have student loans graduate with an average of $23,306 of student loan debt.

 The average debt for each loan type varies.